1stage/Aquarius-MX/src/mx-basic/aqunit/README.md

 The program can then be run in aqualite using the command RUN "*program*"

-Note: The script bas2aql.bat expects the environment variable %AQUALITE% to contain the AquaLite program directory.
+Note: The script bas2aql.bat expects the environment variable %AQUALITE% to contain the AquaLite program directory and that the subdirectory
+%AQUALITE%\usb\aqunit exists.